 10 Days / 9 Nights

 The Netherlands has the world’s biggest cycling culture.
 There are bike paths galore, people are friendly, the scenery is lovely and flat, flat, flat.
 Our tour starts in Amsterdam, heads south along the North Sea to The Hague, then east to the cheese town of Gouda and north to the college town of Utrecht and the seaside village of Huizen before ending back in Amsterdam.
 Tour small farm towns as well as larger cities.
 Experience castles and the centuries old cheese market in the medieval town of Gouda.
 Ride past iconic windmills.
 Enjoy riding through nature preserves on reclaimed land created by massive dikes.
 Our tour is a land-based tour where you will have the opportunity to immerse yourselves in the restaurants and cultures of each town.
-We will be capping the tour at fifteen couples.
+We will be capping the tour at ten couples.
 Our tour is scheduled to run from July 1-10, 2018, when the sun begins to set after 10pm, so there will be plenty of time to explore.

 Here is a more detailed itinerary:

 We start the tour on Sunday, July 1st in Amsterdam.
 Amsterdam is the capital of and largest city in The Netherlands.
 There is a lot to see and do in Amsterdam, so we suggest that you arrive a few days early to see sights like the Van Gogh Museum, Ann Frank House, Westerkerk Church and tour the Heineken Factory.
 Also, it is a good idea to add a few days to get over the jet lag.
 We can add nights at the Westcord Arts Hotel, upon request.
 We will meet up, provide an area in the underground garage to assemble bikes and offer a few loop rides in the 20 to 40 mile range.
 We will also host a group dinner at the hotel.